TechStuffBoy/TechStuffBoy/README.md

 Thank you so much for checking out my profile.

-I'm a minimalist, committed, **self-taught** web developer.
-I have a lot of experience with **Backend Development**, **Firmware Development**.
-I have made a lot of contributions to the **Internet of Things**.
-I am always passionate about the technology and the way it helps pepople solve their problems.
+I'm a minimalist, committed, **self-taught** developer.
+I am always **passionate** about the technology and the way it helps people solve their problems.

 **What am I good at?**
 ```